Norm Drucker: Career after merger, accomplishments and accolades

+Supervisor of Officials

 Despite having picketed and engaged in media interviews during the strike to bring pressure on the NBA, within four months the NBA hired him as its Supervisor of Officials.
 Overall, Drucker supervised and taught other referees for 10 seasons, six in the NBA, two as a crew chief (1967–1969) and four as the NBA's Supervisor of Officials (1977–81) and four as the ABA's Supervisor of the Officials (1969–73).
 His decade as a referee administrator had a substantial impact on NBA playing rules and improving the quality of basketball officiating.

 As the NBA's Supervisor of Officials, he was one of the first NBA executives to publicly advocate the adoption of the ABA's three-point basket and the use of three referees per game.
 The NBA adopted the three-point basket in 1979 and adopted the three-man officiating system for the 1978–79 season, although the league returned to two officials the next season.
 The three-official system returned in the 1988–89 season and has been used by the NBA ever since.
 As an administrator in the ABA and NBA, he recruited and/or trained young referees, many of whom had long, successful NBA careers, including Joe Crawford, Bernie Fryer, Ed Middleton, Jake O'Donnell, Jack Nies, Jim Clark, Wally Rooney, and Jess Kersey.

-Also, during his tenure he created the first formal pro basketball referee training program when the NBA contracted with the Continental Basketball Association, at that time the top pro basketball minor league.
+During his tenure, he created the first formal pro basketball referee training program when the NBA contracted with the Continental Basketball Association, at that time the top pro basketball minor league.
 Under the program, the NBA selected, trained and financially subsidized the CBA officiating staff and hired the CBA's Supervisor of Officials.
 The training program's success extended decades beyond Drucker's career.
 By 2000, nine of the 12 referees who officiated the NBA Finals were graduates of the CBA training program.
 By 2008, 96% of all NBA referees had trained in the NBA's minor league training programs.
 Today, minor league training and development is the accepted norm for an NBA officiating career.

-Also during Drucker's tenure as Supervisor, he instituted the first professionally administered psychological profiling for NBA referees, to evaluate what personality traits were most common among great referees.
+Also during Drucker's tenure as supervisor, he instituted the first professionally administered psychological profiling for NBA referees, to evaluate what personality traits were most common among great referees.
 Among the findings, said Drucker, was that to be a great referee "you've got to love [basketball] to succeed at it."
+As to a former NBA player becoming a referee, "Drucker observed that a 'middle- or lower-rung [basketball] player seems the type who becomes a good referee.'
+The star, ... is so accustomed to accolades and pats on the back that he does not have the 'loner' temperament a referee needs to reassure himself that the decision he has just made is correct and that one entire team and 18,000 fans are wrong."